Map & Geographic Information Center (MAGIC)

 For more aerial photography as well as satellite imagery please contact the Earth Data Analysis Center here on campus.

 The Center for Southwest Research and Special Collections at Zimmerman Library also has a variety of aerial photography, especially in its pictorial and architectural archives.
-Use the Rocky Mountain Online Archive to search for these photographs.
+Use New Mexico Archives Online to search for these photographs.

-MAGIC has a full-sized (36” wide) scanner/copier that can be used to scan or make copies of most of the maps in our collection.
+MAGIC has a full-sized (36” wide) scanner that can be used to scan of most of the maps in our collection.
 It can scan in color or black and white.
-Scans can be saved electronically for free, or printed on paper at the cost of $.75 per square foot for a black/white copy, or $4.00 per square foot for a color copy
+Scans can be saved electronically for free.

 We also have a flatbed color scanner capable of scanning media up 12" x 17".
 Scanning is always free!